 Pro Bono and Public Service

 Richard is a committed contributor to Willkie’s pro bono program.
+In 2018, he was recognized by the New York State Unified Court System’s Attorney Emeritus Program for his substantial pro bono contributions over the past year.
 In February 2017, he led a Willkie team in the successful representation of a 12-year old Iranian national who, in the face of President Trump’s travel ban, sought entry into the United States for an urgent and time-sensitive surgery needed to save her vision.
 The case, and the child’s reunion with her mother at JFK Airport, received significant media attention (click here for the CNN video clip).